duckdb/duckdb-web/docs/sql/window_functions.md

 DuckDB supports [window functions](https://en.wikipedia.org/wiki/Window_function_(SQL)), which can use multiple rows to calculate a value for each row.
 Window functions are [blocking operators]({% link docs/guides/performance/how_to_tune_workloads.md %}#blocking-operators), i.e., they require their entire input to be buffered, making them one of the most memory-intensive operators in SQL.

+Window function are available in SQL since [SQL:2003](https://en.wikipedia.org/wiki/SQL:2003) and are supported by major SQL database systems.

 ## Examples

 Generate a `row_number` column with containing incremental identifiers for each row: